Kingxukai/linux/Documentation/process/development-process.rst

 .. _development_process_main:

-A guide to the Kernel Development Process
+A guide to the woke Kernel Development Process
 =========================================

-The purpose of this document is to help developers (and their managers) work with the development community with a minimum of frustration.
+The purpose of this document is to help developers (and their managers) work with the woke development community with a minimum of frustration.
 It is an attempt to document how this community works in a way which is accessible to those who are not intimately familiar with Linux kernel development (or, indeed, free software development in general).
 While